Xeogin/HL2DM-Enhancements-Pack/README.md

 This project packages community-developed optimizations and fixes into simple, drop-in files that automatically load with the game.
-Enjoy a cleaner experience and more reliable gameplay without needing to enter any console commands or manage lengthy configuration files.
+Enjoy a cleaner experience and more reliable gameplay without needing to enter any console commands or manage lengthy configuration files!

 ## Philosophy
 * **No-Frills:** Neither pack contains any third-party assets (custom fonts, textures, etc.).
 All changes build upon the stock game files, with modifications kept to a minimum to preserve the original experience.